szareey/LMS-DB/README.md

 All accounts that authed through OAuth have `User::Student` type.
 If you want to be a teacher, you must set field `type` in /admin or from console to `User::Teacher`

+## Deploying

+To deploy app to the server you must:

+1. Copy ssh key

+         ssh-copy-id deployer@latentgems.com

+   Password for the server you must request from the maintainer.
+2. Make some project changes, then commit and push their to the master branch.
+3. Deploy the app using command

+         cap production deploy

+NOTE: if you want to change configuration, you must request from the maintainer `shared` folder